G. Love: Career

 In 1993, DeMille flew to New York to meet with a Los Angeles–based producer who had connections to Michael Jackson (arranged through a family friend).
 DeMille shared some studio and live recordings of Dutton, who had just started going by the moniker G. Love.
 Later in 1993, G. Love and Special Sauce (as the trio was now called) signed a record deal and released their self-titled debut album in 1994.
 The band have released a further ten albums since.

 G. Love and Special Sauce featured Jack Johnson on their 1999 album Philadelphonic playing an early version of Jack Johnson's "Rodeo Clowns" when Johnson was an unknown artist.
 Johnson later featured the song on his 2003 album On and On.
 G. Love met Johnson through a mutual surf buddy who said, "Hey man, there's this kid you got to meet.
 He's a big fan and he's got this song called 'rodeo clowns' and I think it's really great and I really think you should hear it."
 After that, G. Love saw Johnson's effortless style and potential and invited him into the studio to record the now-famous "Rodeo Clowns".

-Garrett dated Tristan Prettyman and wrote the song "Beautiful" with her while they were dating.
+He wrote the song "Beautiful" with Tristan Prettyman (whom he was dating).
 Known for his live shows, he is often seen touring with Jack Johnson and Citizen Cope.
 As a producer, Johnson signed G. Love to his record label Brushfire Records.
 He has made appearances on the records of artists such as Slightly Stoopid and Donavon Frankenreiter, and has toured with Dave Matthews.

 In 2009, he collaborated with Zap Mama on their album ReCreation, singing on the single "Drifting".
 In 2010, G. Love joined forces with The Avett Brothers, who produced and are featured on his album Fixin' to Die.
 The album was released under the Brushfire label on February 22, 2011.

-In 2011, he narrated the documentary “Almost Answered” which highlights his hometown Philadelphia 76ers 2001 season.
-Also, his track “Shooting Hoops” is featured in the soundtrack for NBA 2K8.
+In 2011, he narrated the documentary Almost Answered which highlights his hometown professional basketball team the Philadelphia 76ers' 2001 season.
+His track "Shooting Hoops" is featured in the soundtrack for the videogame NBA 2K8.